 The editor is a list of all tracks included in the selected timeline with programming information stored horizontally along a timecoded measure.
 Programming is stored in keyframes denoted by circles in an editable track and diamonds in a parent track.
-Controls are located along the toolbar at the top including creation, selection and cleaning of keyframes, capture of keyframes for recording live changes, view options for the editor and adding tracks and embedded timelines.
+Controls are located along the toolbar at the top including creation, selection and cleaning of keyframes, capture of keyframes for recording live changes, view options for the editor and adding track.

 The editor window shows a green highlight around this space when it is selected, and red when deselected.
-Key commands will only work in the editor when the workspace is selected.
+Keyboard shortcuts will only work in the editor when the workspace is selected.